 When things are “fine,” they feel flat.
 When they’re bad, they feel overwhelming.

-You love each other, but the distance between you feels heavy and hard to bridge.
+You love each other, but the distance between you feels heavy and difficult to bridge.

 After couples therapy

-Emotional and physical intimacy begin to return in ways that feel natural and safe.
+Intimacy begin to return in ways that feel safe and mutual.

-You stop walking on eggshells and start showing up more honestly with each other.
+You stop walking on eggshells and engage more honestly with each other.

-You feel more like partners again, not just co-managers of a shared life.
+You function more as partners again, not just co-managers of daily life.

-You experience renewed connection, trust, and a sense of being on the same team.
+There is a renewed sense of trust, connection, and being on the same team.

-In couples therapy, the three of us sit together and begin where you are.
-At first, you may feel cautious.
-I am new to you, and it’s natural to wonder whether you can trust me to understand your relationship and work fairly with both of you.
+In couples therapy, the three of us sit together and begin with what is actually happening in your relationship.
+At first, it’s common to feel cautious.
+I am new to you, and it’s natural to wonder whether I can understand the complexity of your relationship and work fairly with both of you.

-As we talk, you begin to lower your guard, sometimes gradually.
-Together, we look at what has changed in your relationship, where you feel stuck, and what each of you needs to feel seen, understood, and connected again.
+As we talk, the work begins.
+Together, we look at what has changed in your relationship, where you feel stuck, and what each of you needs in order to feel seen, understood, and connected again.

-I work from outside your relationship, coaching and guiding you in real time.
-I help you approach each other differently, listen more accurately, and respond in ways that support connection rather than escalation.
+I work from outside your relationship, staying grounded and attentive while coaching you in real time.
+I help you slow things down, approach each other differently, and respond in ways that reduce escalation and support connection.

-Over time, if you stay engaged in the work, your relationship becomes a place that feels more secure and supportive.
-You gain the capacity to be more fully yourselves together, with greater compassion for each other and for the relationship you are building.
+Over time, as you stay engaged in the work, your relationship becomes more secure and supportive.
+You gain the capacity to be more fully yourselves together, with greater compassion for each other and for the relationship you are actively shaping.

 What happens in couples therapy?

-Many couples have tried therapy before and left with insight — but without lasting change.
-Talking alone isn’t enough when your nervous systems are activated and old patterns take over.
+Many couples have tried therapy before and come away with insight, but without lasting change.
+Understanding what’s wrong doesn’t always help when emotions run high and familiar patterns take over.

-That’s why I work with couples using a structured, evidence-based approach that focuses on how you respond to each other moment by moment, not just what you talk about.
+That’s why my work with couples is grounded in a structured, evidence-based approach that focuses on what happens between you in real time — how you respond to each other moment by moment, not just what you talk about.

 THE PSYCHBIOLOGICAL APPROACH TO COUPLE THERAPY

-When you work with me, couples therapy is not about rehashing the same arguments or learning communication “tips” that fall apart under stress.
-PACT is a research-informed approach designed to help couples change how they relate to each other in the moments that matter most.
+When you work with me, couples therapy is not about rehashing the same arguments or relying on communication “tips” that collapse under pressure.
+PACT is a research-informed approach designed to change how couples relate to each other in the moments that matter most.

 No More Talking in Circles

-Many couples find themselves stuck in familiar arguments that escalate quickly or shut down entirely.
-PACT helps you recognize these patterns as they emerge and respond differently — before conflict takes over and distance sets in.
+Many couples find themselves stuck in familiar arguments that escalate quickly or end in shutdown.
+PACT helps you recognize these patterns as they emerge and respond differently before conflict takes over and distance sets in.

 A Relationship That Feels Secure